North Pacific right whale: Korea

 The first record of a living animal since after the whaling in the Sea of Japan occurred at Namhae near Busan in February 2015, 41 years after the last record in the Korean EEZ.

 China

-There was a sighting off Shenzhen in 2015 although this was broadcast a humpback whale, and the first stranding of the species was recorded on Shandong Province between 2000 and 2006.
+There was a sighting off Shenzhen in 2015 although this was broadcast as a humpback whale, and the first stranding of the species was recorded on Shandong Province between 2000 and 2006.

 Whale watching

 There have been several locations where right whales have been observed regularly close to shore among western north Pacific in recent years, but to observe right whales purposely in commercial operations is a different story.
 Expedition tours targeting Sea of Okhotsk, Kamchatka, and Commander islands region allows the highest possibilities to observe these whales, however, to encounter with North Pacific right whales during whale watching tours are extremely low, only a handful of operators around the world have had.
 One extraordinary case occurred in Japan.
 "Nanki Marine Leisure Service", a whale-watching operator working off Kumano-nada sea had 2 encounters of different animals in 2006, and another one in 2011.
 For sighting in 2011, it could be one of the most well-recorded observations ever in the history as some of aerial behaviors was observed for the first time such as keep following vessels over several hours, continuously displaying almost all-known surface behaviours of the species in a row.
 Several cameramen were on board both in 2006 and 2011, and Kenji Oda, a professional whale cameraman had two encounters in 2006 and later.
 The Bonin islands is the location with the second-highest sighting rates during commercial tours, followed by the Izu Islands.